senzry/sen/docs/en/object-description-reference.md

 # 💎 Object description reference

-## ✔ let operator ">"
+## ✔ payload operator ">"
+The ">" described at the top level is referred to as the payload operator.
-Define values by using sub-operators until the next let operator.
+Define values by using sub-operators until the next payload operator.
 ```sen
 >foo
 ```
-The let operator must be immediately followed by a name-token, for example "foo".
+The payload operator must be immediately followed by a name-token, for example "foo".
 If a type is specified, it describes the value to be set for the corresponding property.
 See //TODO expanded notation.
-The sub-operators of let are described below.
+The sub-operators of payload are described below.

 ### ◆ name-fixing operator "$"
 The following notation I just showed you was actually a shorthand notation.